tuva-health/docs/docs/dashboards.md

 toc: false
 ---

+We are building an entire library of dashboards that run on top of the Tuva data model.
 The following are example dashboards built using Power BI that run on the Tuva data model.
 The code for these dashboards can be found [here](https://github.com/tuva-health/analytics_gallery).

 <div style={{ display: "flex", flexDirection: "column", gap: "50px" }}>